The opinion expressed by Asoke K. Laha President and CEO, Interra Information Technologies Inc.

 Be it any company is in and whether it is B2B or B2C, a consumer is always the king for that company.
-For the past two decades, technology has been disrupting customer behaviour with each wave of innovation that builds upon the last and opening new doors of possibilities along the way.
+For the past two decades, technology has been disrupting customer behavior with each wave of innovation that builds upon the last and opening new doors of possibilities along the way.
 Technology is allowing consumers to communicate with businesses in new and innovative ways, which is drastically changing the relationship between the buyer and the seller.

-According to a study done by IDC, it is expected that the percentage of organisations engaged in DX is going to double by 2020.
-It is important to note that most of the initiatives taken under the flag of digital transformation are related to the customer experience and since customers are the prime focus for any organisation, it gives digital transformation a purpose.
-It also showcases that the intents of an organisation have shifted to actually be(ing) relevant to the customer and delivering a better customer experience.
+According to a study done by IDC, it is expected that the percentage of organizations engaged in DX is going to double by 2020.
+It is important to note that most of the initiatives taken under the flag of digital transformation are related to the customer experience and since customers are the prime focus for any organization, it gives digital transformation a purpose.
+It also showcases that the intentions of an organization have shifted to actually be(ing) relevant to the customer and delivering a better customer experience.

 In the recent past, an online presence of a business was enough.
 But, today, just having an online presence is not enough anymore.
 This is simply because even the smallest player in the market has an online presence.
-If an organisation wants to survive in the digital world and prosper in this competitive market scenario, it needs to be able to provide access for its customers.
+If an organization wants to survive in the digital world and prosper in this competitive market scenario, it needs to be able to provide access for its customers.